plinss/bindtool/README.md

 The default value is 'cert'.
 * 'ttl' is the TTL value for the SMIMEA record.
 The default value is empty.
+* 'type' is blank or one of the following: 'rsa', 'ecdsa'.
+If specified, it will restrict TLSA records to that key type, otherwise TLSA records will be generated for all avaiable keys.
+Keys will be located by appending '.rsa' and '.ecdsa' after the name of the 'cert_file' (before the file extension, e.g. 'example.com.ecdsa.key').
+The '.rsa' suffix is optional for RSA keys.

-Two SMIMEA records will be generated, one using a SHA256 digest and one using a SHA512 digest.
+Two SMIMEA records will be generated for each available key type, one using a SHA256 digest and one using a SHA512 digest.
 For 'cert' selectors an additional record will be generated with the full contents of the certificate.
 When using the 'spki' selector, the tool will additionally look for a backup key file using the file name of the 'cert_file' + '_backup' (before the file extension, e.g. 'example.com_backup.key').
-If a backup key is found, an additional two SMIMEA records will be generated for the backup key.
+If a backup key is found, additional SMIMEA records will be generated for the backup key.

 Example: